-NECO’s online CE portal offers on-demand access to COPE-certified programs delivered by nationally recognized subject matter experts through online case studies and online topics series.
+NECO’s online Continuing Education (CE) portal offers on-demand access to COPE-certified programs delivered by nationally recognized subject matter experts through webinars and online topics series.
 We invite alumni to earn one hour of continuing education credit with successful completion of the examination for each program.
-Note: Participants are able to print certificates and are responsible for submitting copies for licensing requirements and maintaining copies for their professional records.
+Participants are able to print certificates and are responsible for submitting copies for licensing requirements and maintaining copies for their professional records.

-Learn more about the case studies and register today.
+Learn more about the continuing education webinars and register today.

 The Online Topics program consists of a series of publications, where each series focuses on an important topic in the optometric field.
 Each issue will build from a basic level to instill understanding and confidence in clinicians.
 After reading an issue, candidates must complete the online post-course test to verify learning and qualify for 1 hour/unit of COPE-Accredited CE.
 Current offering:

 This series of six publications aims to support optometrists’ clinical reasoning and decision-making abilities and help them turn medical management of glaucoma into a vital segment of their practices.

 This series of six publications aims to support optometrists’ clinical reasoning and decision making abilities through interactive learning modules designed to give clinicians a structured process for the diagnosis and treatment of dry eye and other co-morbid ocular surface disorders.

 This extended publication distills and organizes findings about the role of Nitric Oxide (NO) in glaucoma and the role of NO donation in glaucoma therapy.
 It provides potential theories of action and presents compelling evidence based on the latest evidence-based studies using nitric oxide in glaucoma treatment.